jomei/clojure_game/README.md

 Config is a hash with two fields *player* and *enemy*, each of them is a character.
 To generate character run `(create-character "name" int-lvl)` e.g `(create-character "Foo" 12)`

-You can make your own confg with
+You can make your own config with
 ```
 (def config
   {